asamorini/goodreads.utility/README.md

    * language
       * possibility to include editions without language defined (checkbox, default included, they must be evidenced in some way)
 * Books list: replace books to the corresponding edition of specific language
+   * don't re-execute search for the same book\lang (save data-attr for completed replacement)
    * on those list
       * Recommendations
       * Giveaways